About the project

 By sharing stories about places and producers responsible for nourishing so many people, Food Stories hopes to help foster stronger, healthier communities, able to respond creatively to the challenges of keeping our farmlands and gardens productive.

-Six primary schools are currently taking part in the Food Stories project:
+Seven primary schools are currently taking part in the Food Stories project: